challeau/my-notes/README.md

 - [x] Use dirname to build a topic index page
 - [ ] Add short descriptions in metadata + available in tooltip on navbar hover
+- [ ] Make valid link fragments
 - [x] Only parse pages on render
 - [ ] Add support for todo list checking from front
-- [ ] preload TOC of pages to inject it in the navbar
+- [ ] preload TOC of pages to inject it in the navbar ?
+- [ ] OR turn it into a horizontal bar with only the topics
+- [ ] Migrate to TS